SLuckeneder/mining-deforestation-footprint-EU/README.md

-# Tracing deforestation from mining areas to final demand of EU industries
+# Tracing mining-related tree cover loss to final demand of EU industries

 This repository contains the R scripts and datasets used to reproduce the results from the paper *Mining-related tree cover loss embodied in EU consumption*.